abwildan/abwildan.github.io/content/tech/ircserver.md

 +++
-title = "Create Your Own IRC Server with Inspircd & Ircd-hybrid!" date = 2024-09-15T21:23:53+07:00 cover = ""
+title = "Create Your Own IRC Server!" date = 2024-09-15T21:23:53+07:00 cover = ""
 summary = "Do you want to chat via terminal like a hackerman?
-If so, it's time to read this, then..." tags = [ "irc", "server" ] categories = "irc"
+If so, it's time to read this because we will create an IRC Server with inspircd & ircd-hybrid." tags = [ "irc", "server" ] categories = "irc"
 +++